Women’s Backpacking Gear List (2024) — My Ultralight Approach

 • Compare your list to other LighterPack lists (like mine!) to see what other people do.

-• Find multiple purposes for a single piece of gear, like using your down jacket as a pillow or eating from your pot instead of a separate dish.
+• Find multiple purposes for a single item, like using your down jacket as a pillow or eating from your cooking pot instead of a separate dish.
 See the Things I Don't Bring section for more ideas.

 Setting up camp above Yosemite Valley.